Find Grad Schools

 6% Racial-Ethnic Minorities*

 The 12th most popular school in the country for criminal justice majors who are seeking their master's degree is University of the Cumberlands.
 Each year, around 19,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,875 per year, while in-state graduate students, on average, pay $4,260 per year.
+The average in-state tuition for full-time undergraduates is $9,875 per year, while in-state graduate students, on average, pay $4,282 per year.
 During the most recent year for which we have data, 51 people received their master's degree in criminal justice from Cumberlands.
-About 42% of this group were women, and 6% were students from an underrepresented racial-ethnic group.
+Around 6% of these students were from an underrepresented racial-ethnic group, and 32% were women.

 #13